RomanRossonQUT/TWBC-Ambient-Intergrations/user_profiles.md

 -   Bio: "10+ years in business development with expertise in content strategy, team leadership, and business growth.
 Passionate about mentoring the next generation of business professionals and sharing insights from scaling businesses."

--   Interests: Business, Management, Leadership, Development, Communication
+-   Interests: Business, Management, Development, Content Writing, Health

 -   Skills: Leadership, Management, Development, Communication, Creativity